dmlogic/assets/README.md

 This one is designed to support the following workflow:

 * Assets are defined as Containers of one or more stylesheets or scripts
-* Collection contents can vary between environments
+* Container contents can vary between environments
 * Your app controllers or endpoints can render Containers ready for views via a very simple interface
-* The package does NOT currently compile or combine assets - you would do that using your build/deploy process and reflect the differing Containers contents in your environments
+* The package does NOT currently compile or combine assets - you would do that using your build/deploy process and reflect the differing Container contents in your environments
 * Very extensible.
 More StaticAssets could be added such as SASS, LESS or Coffeescript.
 Or maybe even an Image class that outputs the [Picture element](http://picture.responsiveimages.org/#example-of-usage).
 See comments in the Classes for more info

 ## Installation

 Install via Composer (dmlogic/assets) or

-    include '../src/Assets.php';
+    include 'Assets/Assets.php';
-    include '../src/StaticAsset.php';
+    include 'Assets/StaticAsset.php';
-    include '../src/Script.php';
+    include 'Assets/Script.php';
-    include '../src/Style.php';
+    include 'Assets/Style.php';

     use Dmlogic\Assets\Assets as Assets;